appsmithorg/appsmith-docs/website/docs/workflows/tutorials/create-workflow.md

 <br/><br/>

 1. Click the **Create New** button in your workspace, and choose **Workflow**.
 This action creates a new workflow in your workspace and takes you to the **Main** JS object code editor.
 Give a meaningful and unique name to your workflow by editing the name **Untitled Workflow 1** to _Send\_Email\_Workflow_.
 2. In the **Main** JS object code editor, you will see the `executeWorkflow` function (as shown below).
 This function executes whenever a workflow run is triggered.
 It serves as the main function for writing your logic.
-You'll update the `executeWorkflow()` function and add code in the [Write code in workflow to trigger email](#write-code-in-workflow-to-trigger-email) section.
+You'll update the `executeWorkflow()` function and add code in the [Write query to send email](#write-query-to-send-email) section.

     ```javascript
     export default {